Manuel Fraga: Passing on the torch

-Following a political crisis in AP in 1986 that saw former Secretary-General Jorge Verstrynge leaving the party and the breaking of the alliance with the christian-democrats of the People's Democratic Party (PDP) under the People's Coalition (CP), Fraga resigned off from the presidency of AP in December 1986.
+Following a political crisis in AP in 1986 that saw former Secretary-General Jorge Verstrynge leaving the party and the breaking of the alliance with the Christian-democrats of the People's Democratic Party (PDP) under the People's Coalition (CP), Fraga resigned from the presidency of AP in December 1986.
 Replaced as party leader by Antonio Hernández Mancha, Fraga ran first in the People's Alliance list for the 1987 European election and was subsequently elected MEP.
 He served as member of the European Parliament until 1989.

 With the AP in headlong decline, Fraga briefly resumed the leadership of the party in 1989.
 With the addition of several lesser Christian democratic parties and the remnants of the Democratic Center Union, he refounded the People's Alliance as the People's Party (PP).
 Later in the same year, Fraga encouraged the election of José María Aznar as the party's new president.
 Fraga was then appointed as honorary president of the PP.